srikanth7785/Gmaterials_App/DevelopmentJourney(v3).md

 > So, how did I come up with this UI?

-looking back to current version, what makes the current home screen 'not good' is that it is having nothing but the titles of differenct branches like `Computer Science and Engineering`, `Information Technology` and 3 other branches making a total of 5. but, It is just like filling up the space with big font and using large `Container`s. yeah, it sucks.
+looking at current version, what makes the current home screen 'not good' is that it is having nothing but the titles of differenct branches like `Computer Science and Engineering`, `Information Technology` and 3 other branches making a total of 5. but, It is just like filling up the space with big font and using large `Container`s. yeah, it sucks.

+// TO DO: insert current home screen image.

 so, ❗❗ NO LARGE CONTAINERS ❗❗ NO BIG FONTS ❗❗ DON'T JUST FILL THE SPACE, UTILISE IT ❗❗

 <!-- ok, so, the new one is far better I feel. done. nice! -->

-So, lets see what's needs to be there on an home screen?
+So, lets see what's needs to be there on home screen?

 In current version, there's no backend. but, as I'm planning to use Firebase as backend in the new version and with that also the Google SignIn. there's should be some user information shown on the home screen.

 So, the top part of screen can have user info and can say 'hi' to user or some kind of welcoming message.

->Nice. that makes a lot of sense.
+>Nice. that makes sense.

 next - 'NO LARGE CONTAINERS'